Reviewing Aspects of Jealousy

 - One is that our mind automatically makes things appear in a way that doesn’t correspond to reality;

-- The second is that we this appearance to be true and to actually correspond to reality.
+- The second is that we believe this appearance to be true and to actually correspond to reality.

 This is automatic; it’s not something that we consciously do.
-We believe it because it feels like we’re experience reality.
+We believe it because it feels like we’re experiencing reality.
 It’s how we experience it and we truly, deeply, fundamentally believe it to correspond to reality.
 It’s such a deep problem that we almost always think that our feelings must be true.
 What we feel must be true; we don’t even question that.

 If we look at jealousy, the mind projects a dualistic appearance of a “me” and a “you” in solid categories.
 There is a seemingly concrete “me” who inherently deserves to achieve something, but didn’t achieve it.
 Inherently, we feel, “I deserve this and I didn’t get it.
 You, over there, didn’t deserve it, but you got it.”
 It feels like that, doesn’t it?
 It hurts, and that’s why we believe it to be true.